slyyy81/assignment/README.md

 ### Enable SSH

-Please note that our 'run.yaml' playbook also has the "--ssh" argument defined, which is what indicates that we are not only installing Tailsale, but also enabling SSH.
+Please note that our 'run.yaml' playbook also has the "--ssh" argument defined, which is what indicates that we are not only installing Tailsale (via the assigned role), but also enabling SSH.

 ```
   vars: